chung-leong/pb2zig/pb2zig/README.md

 pb2zig simple.pbk --output-dir ~/my-zig-project
 ```

-By default, pb2zig includes image processing functions in the output code for making use of the
+By default, pb2zig includes image processing functions for making use of the kernel
-kernel.
-If you want to work with the kernel directly, you can specify the `--kernel-only` option
+in the output code.
+If you want to work with the kernel directly, you can specify the
-to omit these functions:
+`--kernel-only` option to omit these functions:

 ```sh
 pb2zig simple.pbk --kernel-only